Ayoub-Glizi-Vicioso/PalmHaven_WEB/README.md

 ## How to Install Dependencies

 To run this project locally, you need to have a local server environment set up.
-We recommend using XAMPP, WAMP, or MAMP, which provide the necessary PHP and MySQL support.
+We recommend using XAMPP which provide the necessary PHP and MySQL support.

 ### Steps to Set Up: